ammarfitwalla/opencv_squats_counter/README.md

-Got it!
-Let's update the README to include instructions for creating these specific directories and placing the necessary model files in them.

----

 # YOLOv3 Squats Counter

 This project aims to create a squats counter using the YOLOv3 model for real-time object detection and OpenCV for video processing.
 The application detects the user's squats and counts them based on the position and movement of the body.